 ‘World panic as UFOs approach Earth…’

-The Eye Creatures is a 1965 American science-fiction horror feature film about an invasion by a flying saucer and its silent, shambling alien occupants.
+The Eye Creatures is a 1965 American science-fiction horror film about an invasion by a flying saucer and its silent, shambling alien occupants.

 While the military ineptly attempts to stop the invasion, a group of young people, whose reports to the local police are dismissed as pranks or wild imagination, struggle to defend themselves against the menacing monsters.